 We were very happy with our haul — $56.14 — which was remarkably close to my son’s guess at the start of our coin-counting odyssey.

-So, we took the cash and now we’re going to invest it with one of our favorite low-cost investment services.
+So, we took the cash, and now we’re going to invest it with one of our favorite low-cost investment services.

-The nice thing about this option is that Coinstar charges no fee to give you your cash value as an eGift card.
+The nice thing about this option is that Coinstar charges no fee to give you your full cash value as an eGift card.

-Some of the fee-free restaurant and retail options include:
+The fee-free restaurant and retail options include:

-- Home Depot
+- The Home Depot